Mrekyle/ci-project-3/README.md

 - Stackoverflow - Problem Solving and generic issues
 - Google - Problem Solving
-- Slack Comminuty - Inspiration for the project
+- Slack Comminuty - Inspiration and assistance for the project
 - Mentor - Assistance along the way of the development of the project